-we obtain the statement of Theorem \ref{th:MaxStrong}: for each $f \in L^\infty(\R^{d_1+d_2})$, there exists a sparse family $\Ss \subset \D(\R^{d_1}) \times \D(\R^{d_2})$ such that
+we obtain the statement of Theorem \ref{th:MaxStrong}: for each $f \in L^\infty(\R^{d_1+d_2})$, there exists a sparse family $\Ss \subseteq \D(\R^{d_1}) \times \D(\R^{d_2})$ such that

-As we mentioned in the Introduction, this domination result throws a new light to the negative result in \cite{BCOR19}.
+As we mentioned in the Introduction, this domination result sheds new light on the negative result in \cite{BCOR19}.
 We expect that it will open the door to considering plausible sparse estimates for multiparameter multi-scale operators like the double Hilbert transform.